-After reading the training data set into R, we calculate the variance of each feature (column) in $X$ and delete those columns whose variances are $\leq 1e^{-4}$.
-Then we have a matrix of dimension $1750 \times 9076$.
-We further reduce the dimension of the design matrix by correlation screening, i.e., sorting the correlations (Pearson correlation between every feature in $X$ and the response $Y$) in an decreasing order of absolute values and selecting the top 500 features with the largest correlation.
-We use the Lasso+OLS estimate of feature coefficients based on the $1750 \times 500$ design matrix as the pseudo-true parameter values, denoted by $\beta^0$.
-We randomly choose a subset of rows with size $n=200$ to create a high-dimensional simulation setting and then generate $Y$ from a linear regression model $y_i = x_i^T \beta^0 + \epsilon_i$.
-We compare the performance of the pBLPR method with LDPE and JM.
+After reading the training data set into R, we calculate the variance of each feature (column) in $X$, and delete those columns with variances $\leq 1e^{-4}$.
+Then, we have a matrix of dimension $1750 \times 9076$.
+We further reduce the dimension of the design matrix using correlation screening, that is, sorting the correlations (Pearson correlation between every feature in $X$ and the response $Y$) in decreasing order of absolute value, and then selecting the top 500 features with the largest absolute correlations.
+We use the lasso+ols estimate of the feature coefficients, based on the $1750 \times 500$ design matrix, as the pseudo-true parameter values, denoted by $\beta^0$.
+We randomly choose a subset of $n=200$ rows to create a high-dimensional simulation setting, and then generate $Y$ from a linear regression model $y_i = x_i^\T \beta^0 + \epsilon_i$.
+We \hanzhongsep{set $B=1000$ for the number of replications in the bootstrap}, and compare the performance of the \pBLPR{} method with that of \ZZ{} and \JM{}.